 - There’s something blooming every season and it even looks good in winter.

 - All of your senses are stimulated; its not just nice-looking landscaping.

-- Your garden can have a special purpose; Whether it be a pollinator haven to a food source or both!
+- Your garden can have a special purpose; Whether it be your Zen haven, a food source or both!